Smallville season 3: Story alterations

 As the episode development progressed, the writing staff found that not all of their original ideas fit as well as they first thought.
 When this happens, the staff is forced to change aspects of an episode in order to save time, better develop characters, or stay in line with the rest of the season.
 For example, in the original script for "Whisper" the thieves who try and rob the jewelry store were going to be father and son.
 Clark was also originally going to be blind until the end of "Whisper".
-The team decided that "it wasn’t going to be too satisfying to watch", so Clark received his sight back midway through the episode.
+The team decided that "it wasn't going to be too satisfying to watch", so Clark received his sight back midway through the episode.
 The original script for "Velocity" had Clark and Pete playing basketball at the end of the episode, as if nothing had happened.
 This was revised to have Pete apologize to Clark for forcing him to abuse his powers, and having Clark question whether the two could ever have the same friendship they once had.
 "Resurrection" originally featured the character of Garrett bonding with Clark over Jonathan's heart condition, as Garrett's father—later changed to his brother—was dying.
 As the episode progresses, elements of the story were changed and Garrett drifted from being sympathetic to being a darker character who was eventually killed by a police sniper.
 In the original draft of "Truth", Mrs. Taylor did not reveal that she had been part of an activist group that had done some illegal activity years earlier, but that she was having an affair with a student.
 As Gough sees it, using the affair storyline would have created more scenes that would need to be shot in order to effectively tell that part of the episode, and using the concept that Mrs. Taylor had been on the run from the law worked easier for the crew.

 One of the bigger changes to the season, and the series as a whole, was the character of Pete Ross being written out of the series.
 The writers had hoped that having Pete know Clark's secret would make him more of a fundamental piece of the show, but it did not.
 What ultimately happened was that it led to his character becoming increasingly alienated from the other characters, which resulted in his exit from the show.
 Although there were no real changes to "Talisman", Gough has stated that he wishes they could go back and redo aspects of the episode, because it failed to provide an "entry point".
 He believes that if someone had not been watching the show previously, they would not have been able to follow the story; to the random observer the episode was simply about two men, Lionel Luthor and Joseph Willowbrook, searching for an ancient dagger.
-The episode lacked elements that would bring in a younger audience.
-Simply speaking, it was "too mythologized".
+The episode lacked elements that would bring in a younger audience, and, in Gough's words, was "too mythologized".